 One of the best features of Live Transcribe is that it doesn’t store what the other person is saying.
 Moreover, the Haptic feedback feature is present alerts the user if someone behind them is talking and let them control the volume as per requirement.

 The idea for Sound Amplifier app was announced in Google’s I/O conference last year, which is now available.
 The app turns your phone into a hearing aid, by filtering, augmenting, and amplifying sounds.
-To make it even more useful, best app developers has created in a way that it works without an internet connection, too.
+To make it even more useful, best mobile app developers has created in a way that it works without an internet connection, too.
 For those with reduced hearing who may struggle to hear friends and family while in a noisy environment such as near a road or traffic and or loud music in a bar.
 The app has two sliders, “boost” and “fine-tuning,” to zero in on the sounds the user wants to listen to.

 This is not the first time for the company doing such kind of effort, Google has been working on improving accessibility for the disabled for the past six years.
 In 2018, Lookout app was introduced.
 This app helps people with visual impairments by providing auditory cues to help them understand their environment.